 Policy on Academic Integrity and Collaboration

-You are responsible for keeping track of all assignments and other material posted to the course Web site.
+You are responsible for reading your @cs.brown.edu email and, in particular, any messages sent to the course mailing list.
+You are also responsible for keeping track of all assignments and other material posted to the course Web site.

 We will blindly, mindlessly, obsessively, relentlessly follow Programming Languages: Application and Interpretation (PLAI).